 Introduce your methods.
 Introduce the methodological approach used in investigating your research problem.
 In one of the previous sections, your methodological approach can either be quantitative, qualitative, or mixed methods.

 Establish methodological connection.
 Explain the relevance of your methodological approach to the overall research design.
 Keep in mind that the connection between your methods and your research problem should be clear.
 This means that your methodology must be appropriate to achieve your research paper’s objective—to address the research problem you presented.
+To wit, if you need help to write your research problem, refer to our article on what is a research question.

 Introduce your instruments.
 Indicate the instruments you are going to use in collecting your data and explain how you are going to use them.
 These tools and instruments can be your surveys, questionnaires for interviews, observation, etc. If your methods include archival research or analyzing existing data, provide background information for documents, including who the original researcher is, as well as how the data were originally created and gathered.